afwbkbc/glsmac/README.md

 - the most complex system to implement, will certainly be the last if at all (probably not before 2.x)

 ### GLSMAC v2.x+ features

+##### Spherical planet

+Planet can be actually spherical.
+It means that:

+- planet will look like a sphere when zoomed out
+- north and south poles will also be passable  (maybe only by aircraft)
+- map can be rotated infinitely up and down too (or diagonal)
+- map rendering will need to be done in perspective projection instead of orthographic, possibly other warping will be needed to display distances between things correctly

+##### Tiles manipulation

+Add some late game technology branch that enables manipulation of tiles themselves.
+Some examples:

+- merging several tiles into one (so they all can be crossed in 1 move)
+- splitting tile into several (so units will have to spend more moves to cross them, or for example to fit more terraforming or even cities in same space)
+- connecting two tiles as 'doorway' - when unit steps on it - it teleports to other side, and vice versa
+- alter time on tile (for example, turns may happen only once per 5 real turns, or multiple turns per 1 real turn, or variable speeds
+- removing tile permanently from map (it will just look as black spot and nobody can enter it anymore). every adjactent tile will be harder to remove (to prevent somebody from building impassable 'wall')

+Root technology will add special terraforming module (named maybe Space-Time Manipulator).
+Visually tiles will be distorted too, for example if somebody merges 5 tiles in straight line - he will get a tile that is elongated.
+Somewhat later there can be missile module (Void Rift Payload?), when detonated - it will permanently erase tiles in round area around it, then this rift will slowly grow in random directions (either for specific duration or infinitely until stopped by some other technology).

 ##### RTS mode